louiebao/louiebao.github.io/_posts/2018-12-06-how-to-replace-an-identity-column-with-a-sequence-object-using-ssdt.md

 What's not obvious is that by issuing `alter sequence with restart`, operations in the database will continue to work and sequence numbers will continue to go up UNTIL the next deployment.

-At the time of the deployment, SSDT will look at the model and the database and go, oh, the sequence object definition is different, let me generate a change script to match the model.
+At the time of the next deployment, SSDT will look at the model and the database and go, oh, the sequence object definition is different, let me generate a change script to match the model, gotcha!

 |Source|Definition|Change Script|
 |:--|:--|:--|